grinnell-cs/csc151-dh/_eboards/eboard11-3.md

 #### Exercise 1

-* In exercise 1, you are defining values, not procedures
+* In exercise 1, you are defining values, not procedures.
+So, for example, `(define split-at-space (string-split phishy " "))`.
 * `(rex-split-string rex str)`
      * `rex` must be created by the rex procedures (e.g., `rex-string`)
 * If you want to do "a sequence of _this pattern_", use `rex-repeat`.